Once upon a time I thought hummus and pita was the only known dip alternative to chips and salsa.

 - Sea salt + ground pepper

-- Pita or Toasted Bread for serving
+- Pita, toasted bread, or assorted veggies for serving

 - Sprinkle your eggplant with salt on both sides and place in a colander in the sink to drain excess water.
 After 10 minutes, lightly rinse with water and then press dry between two towels.